Lemon Butter Pasta (Pasta al Limone)

 - Butter: Since butter is one of the main ingredients in this lemon butter pasta sauce, we want to make sure to use good-quality butter.
 I prefer European butter for its high-fat content and rich yellow color.
 You can use either salted or unsalted butter according to your taste preferences.

-See the recipe card for the full list of ingredients and quantities of each one.
+See recipe card for full information on ingredients and quantities.

-Variations
+Variations & Substitutions

-- Add a protein.
-Turn this dish into a main meal by adding a protein.
+- Add a Protein: Turn this dish into a main meal by adding a protein.
 Simple dishes like these pan fried chicken tenders or oven baked salmon steaks are ideal!

-How to Make the Best Lemon Pasta
+How to Make Lemon Pasta

-Step #1: Whisk together the Parmigiano, pecorino cheese, and 4 tablespoons of lemon juice to make a paste.
+- To get started, bring a large pot of water to a boil and add a generous salt.
+Once boiling, add the pasta and cook, occasionally stirring, until al dente.
+Once cooked, drain the pasta and reserve a 1/2 cup of pasta water.
+Whisk together the Parmigiano, pecorino cheese, and 4 tablespoons of lemon juice to make a paste.
 Gradually add the oil while constantly whisking.
 Next, whisk in the lemon zest, salt, and pepper.

-Step #2: Melt the the butter in a large skillet over medium-high heat.
+- Melt the the butter in a large skillet over medium-high heat.
 Once melted, reduce the heat to low.

 Recipe FAQ’s